soudev/knowledge.mine/stuff/frontend.javascript.md

 * [[Speaker Deck] Browserify All The Things](https://speakerdeck.com/bevacqua/browserify-all-the-things) - This talk is about how to use browserify to develop front-end modular code using Common.JS, and how those modules should be documented, designed, and released using an automated build system.
 In order to explain these concepts I'll walk you through a few of my own open-source creations, highlighting interesting points as we go along.
 [2014/08/28]

+* [[YouTube] Nicolas Bevacqua - Browserify all the things](https://www.youtube.com/watch?v=uZ_1_fddWns) - Using Browserify to develop front-end modular code using CommonJS; Writing tests for browserified code using 'tap'; Using Testling to run tests in the browser locally, and bringing that to the cloud by setting up continuous integration with Browserling.
+[2014/09/02]

 --

 * [Building High-Quality Front-End Modules | Pony Foo](http://blog.ponyfoo.com/2014/08/05/building-high-quality-front-end-modules)